 During Art Week, Year 5 looked at the work of three African artists: Tingatinga, Gakonga and Bulinya.
 They enjoyed finding out about the styles of meaning about the artwork and produced some stunning pieces of their own.

-Staff working in Year 5 this year are Miss Parkinson and Ms Keating.
+Staff working in Year 5 this year are Miss Parkinson and Mr Morris.
 Mrs Towler will also be teaching RE and French every Friday afternoon.

 Things to remember: